HelmholtzAI-FZJ/hearts-gym/docs/rule_based_policies.md

 provided observations, some variables have to be treated with care.
-For example, the specially labeled variables `offset_collected` and `offset_penalties` are not ordered by player indices but instead by offset indices.
+For example, the specially labeled variables `offset_collected` and `offset_penalties` are not ordered by player indices but instead by index offsets ([see index offsets in `docs/environment.md`](./environment.md#index-offsets) for an explanation of these).
 The cards on the table, available under `table_cards`, are simply ordered by time of placement.

 Other differences between a standard `HeartsGame` and an `ObservedGame` include different and fewer variables and